zbalkan/zbalkan.github.io/_posts/rmm-detection.md

 1. **Parsing Sigma Rules:** The Python script to parse the YAML-based Sigma rules is not Sigma-specific.
 It just reads them as YALML files and we use it as a dictionary internally.
 This script extracts essential components such as detection patterns, log sources, and conditions.
 2. **Mapping to Wazuh Syntax:** Translate the parsed Sigma components into Wazuh's XML-based rule syntax.
 This does not require an 100% understanding of both Sigma's and Wazuh's rule structures, since we are using almost a uniform sigma ruleset.
 Still it needs some care.
 I used the Sigma docs to find the known sigma log sources for Windows to event log sources.
+3. **Sysmon vs. FIM:** While many rules can be solved by just relying on Sysmon, file events are handled by File Integrity Monitoring (FIM).
+Therefore, we have a check that separates the Sysmon rules from FIM rules.
-3. **Handling Special Cases:** Identify rules that require special attention, such as those necessitating File Integrity Monitoring (FIM) alerts or those lacking static Indicators of Compromise (IOCs).
-For instance, rules labeled as "user_managed" for Remote Monitoring and Management (RMM) tools using custom domains may not have static IOCs, so there are no Wazuh rules generated.
+4. **Exceptional cases:** The exceptional cases left are those lacking static Indicators of Compromise (IOCs).
+The rules labeled as "user_managed" for Remote Monitoring and Management (RMM) tools using custom domains may not have static IOCs, so there are no Wazuh rules generated.
 If you need it, you need to write your rules manually with the proper domain names.
-Also, Wazuh uses FIM for file create/update/delete operations instead of Sysmon Event ID 11.
-So, the rules must be created for FIM instead.
-4. **Generating Wazuh Rules:** For each successfully parsed and mapped Sigma rule, generate a corresponding Wazuh rule.
-Ensure that the generated rules are syntactically correct and semantically equivalent to their Sigma counterparts.
-For this you can see I created some mappings, many of them are unused but there just in case.
-Most of these require Sysmon as usual Windows Event Log channels cannot help you there.
 5. **Rule ID:** Rule ID is an [abstraction leak](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/) for Wazuh.
 Rule IDs are not meaningful for the users.
 This should have been handled internally.
 However, until Wazuh 5.x, we must use the existing syntax.
 That is why I ave a variable there for the first ID of the rules.
 I prefer using prefixes to help me understand the rule ID and rule file name mapping.
 So if the custom rule file name is `5500-rmm_rules.xml`, I know that the rule IDs start from 550000.
-In the script if you write 100000, you wil will get `1000-rmm_rules.xml` as an output.
+In the script, the default value is 100000, you wil will get `1000-rmm_rules.xml` as an output.

-## Generating rules
+### Generating rules

 1. Clone LOLRMM repository.
 2. Put the script in a location of your preference.
 3. Initiate your preferred virtual environment.
 4. Run the script with the proper arguments.
 5. The rules are generated on the target directory.

-The ones I created can be found on [this gist](link).
+#### Script

 ```python
 #!/usr/bin/env python3